srobo/runbook/docs/volunteering/glossary.md

 _Doing_:

-: an event where people do stuff; contrast with "meetings" which are typically where discussions happen
+: an event where volunteers work together to progress the tasks of the organisation, such as preparing for the competition or testing the kit; contrast with "meetings" which are typically where discussions happen

 [_GitHub_](./git-and-github.md):